17 Community Service Scholarships and Grants for 2021

 Provider: Princeton University

 Requirements: Must have worked on a project to advance racial equity and explain your understanding and mutual respect among members of your school or community.
-Must have a sponsor, such as a teacher or advisor, who supervised your project and witnessed your project’s outcome.
+The Princeton Price in Race Relations Scholarship requires that you must have a sponsor, such as a teacher or advisor, who supervised your project and witnessed your project’s outcome.

 Amount: $1,000 – $5,000